susanvijoymathew/mars/README.md

 Currently, this program is at phase one which is to display all the promotions available.

+Phase two
+Create new promotions.
+Edit an existing promotion.
+Only show children of USA in the Area drop down.
-Phase two is to display only "active" promotions and to create new promotions.
+Display only "active" promotions.

-Phase three is to restrict promotion creation and view based on user criteria (role and area).
+Phase three is to restrict promotion creation/modification and view based on user criteria (role and area).